nymous/dotfiles/softwares.md

 - `redshift`: change the screen temperature to avoid burning your eyes at night
 - `reflector`: test Archlinux packages mirrors and find the fastest ones
 - `rofi`: a general purpose app launcher and dmenu replacer
+- `rofimoji`: to select your emoji using Rofi
 - `rofi-pass`: a pass frontend that uses Rofi
 - `ruby-build`: required for rbenv to install new Ruby versions
 - `rustup`: to install the Rust compiler (and multiple versions if required)